 In order to be sure, it is a good idea to determine the OBD2 protocol of your vehicle.
 Remember all 1996 and newer vehicles sold in the U.S.A. are OBD2 compliant, but this doesn’t mean all vehicles share the same protocols.

 Our Four Favorite OBD-II Bluetooth Adapters

 Now that you understand the protocols and the fact that you’ll probably need an Android device let’s talk about the best OBD2 Bluetooth Adapters in stores now.

 1. Panlong Diagnostic Scanner

-- Read/clear error codes, display their meaning, turn off MIL, show current sensor data.
-Find out why check engine light is on before visiting a Mechanic - save money by fixing simple problems yourself
+- Read/clear error codes, display their meaning, turn off Check Engine Light, show current sensor data, find out why check engine light is on before visiting a mechanic, save money by fixing simple...

 In order to make things more interesting, let’s discuss the negatives first.
 The Panlong Bluetooth OBD2 Scanner has a tendency to lose Bluetooth connections in operation.
 I’m not really sure if this has something to do with the software version of the scanner, but it happens once an hour or so.
 After breaking the connection, it will quickly initialize a connection once more, which can prove irritating if you’re driving to monitor the sensor readings of the vehicle.